scottmudge/OctoPrint-MeatPack/README.md

 ## Firmware with MeatPack Support:

 * Marlin (merged Jan.
-25, 2021, so check that your release was built after this date)
+25, 2021) - check to make sure the build you are using has the `MEATPACK` option enabled during build.
+Some build servers do not have this enabled, so if the plugin does not work or it fails to connnect, this is likely why.
 * Prusa (official build reviewing support, unofficial build with support available at https://github.com/scottmudge/Prusa-Firmware-MeatPack)

 ## OctoPrint Support: